MedXProtocol/ipfs-service/README.md

 If after running `docker-compose up` you see an error like `Error: api not running` you will need to delete the 'api' file in the IPFS repo directory.
 The docker-compose.yml places this at *~/.ipfs-service/data/api*

+# TODO

+- [ ] Add a CRON job to renew the certificate
+- [ ] Add to the README how to request the certificate initially